Architectural Film F.A.Q.'s

 Practically anything - doors, elevators, cabinetry and millwork, walls, ceilings, columns, glass, metal, furniture, and more.
 As long as a surface is properly prepped, architectural films can be installed on just about anything.

-We have some basic information on surface prep a little farther down the page.
+We have some basic information on surface prep at the bottom of this page.

 Can I Install It Myself?